 Seven years, eight years of the Clinton Foundation work, not a single U.S. attorney's investigation from any of the Democratic U.S. attorneys in New York or anywhere, and not a whimper from anybody in Congress.

-They should bring in Loretta Lynch, put them on the road, say, why didn't you investigate the Clinton Foundation?
+They should bring in Loretta Lynch, put them under row, say, why didn't you investigate the Clinton Foundation?

-They have the books, they have all those wonderful books about Clinton cash.
+They have all those wonderful books about Clinton Cash.

 They have everything.